Knowledge Hub

 What should you be aware of as a payment services provider?

-In the immediate term, news of imminent FCA reviews of SCA regulatory technical standards and contactless limits are likely to be positive news for payment service providers.
-However, the Autumn Statement has potentially far-reaching consequences for payment service providers into the future.
+In the immediate term, news of imminent FCA reviews of SCA regulatory technical standards and contactless limits is likely to be positive news for payment service providers.
+However, the Autumn Statement has potentially far-reaching consequences for payment service providers in the future.

-The NPV should give all payment services firms more certainty when investing in service quality and innovation.
-The promise of a lighter-touch regulatory approach for start-up and smaller firms could also boost investment in the sector.
+The NPV should provide all payment services firms with greater certainty when investing in service quality and innovation.
+The promise of a lighter-touch regulatory approach for start-ups and smaller firms could also boost investment in the sector.
 Finally, the new technology and market opportunities which could emerge from a refreshed UK Open Banking landscape could also breathe new life into consumer-focused sector innovation.

 How can we help you?